AVAnnotate/documentation/pages/events.md

 ![Image 1](../../assets/eventimage1.png)
 <br>

-### Input information about the new event, including:
+### 'Create Manifest' by inputting information about the new event, including:
 - `Label` A descriptive title of the event
 - `Item Type` Audio or video
 - `AV label` A descriptive title of the audio or video file